Obon and Bon Odori Festival

 Food Concessions and Obon Store on Practice Nights

-Pre-order Beef Teriyaki Sandwiches for Bon Odori night here.
-Deadline to submit your order is July 3.
+Pre-order Beef Teriyaki Sandwiches for Bon Odori night.
+Deadline to submit your order is July 7.

-The Obon Store will offer new Buddhist Church of Sacramento Happi Coats and Tenugui (towels), 125th Anniversary merchandise, and new/gently used Obon apparel and dance gear from 6:00 pm on practice nights.
+The Obon Store will offer new Buddhist Church of Sacramento Tenugui (towels), new/gently used Obon apparel and dance gear, and last year’s 125th Anniversary merchandise for a reduced price.
+The store opens at 6:00 p.m. on practice nights.

 The festival has been held since the 7th century although many of the events have changed and it is one of the most significant and enjoyable of the Japanese festivals.
 It goes by a variety of names, the most popular of which is “The Festival or Feast of the Dead”.
 While it is not a public holiday, many Japanese who work in the city visit their birthplace at this time every year to clean the gravesites of their ancestors.
 Others clean Buddhist altars in their home although fewer people have these.
 Many years ago, Obon and the holiday on January 15th were the only days servants and workers were released to return to their homes.